-But it won’t be if you come and talk to us.
+But it won’t be if you talk to us.

-Our advisors are specially trained to give money advice and debt help to people in Scotland, and will help guide you out of financial crisis.
-They believe all debt problems have a solution – it’s just a matter of finding the right one to fit your current circumstances.
+Our advisers are specially trained to give money advice and debt help to people in Scotland, and can help guide you out of financial crisis.
+All debt problems have a solution – it’s just a matter of finding the right one to fit your current circumstances.

 For example, you may have got to this point because: